Credit Mix: Do You Need to Care About Types of Credit? [Infographic]

 Why?
 It’s all based on statistics and who the credit score algorithms have deemed to be risky borrowers.

-For example, taking out a furniture loan could actually drop your credit score.
+For example, taking out a furniture loan could actually lower your credit score.
 That’s because furniture loans are often reported as “consumer finance loans,” which are typically reserved for borrowers with bad credit who are statistically more likely to default on loans.

 Therefore, having this type of account on your credit report could be viewed as a negative factor by lenders and credit scoring algorithms.